hagbarddenstore/advent-of-code-2019/README.md

 ## Day 1

-Execute `python part-1.py < input` to calculate the result for part 1.
+Execute `python day1.py` to calculate both part 1 and part 2 for day 1.

-Execute `python part-2.py < input` to calculate the result for part 2.
+## Requirements

+Run `pip install -r requirements.txt` to install the required packages to be able to execute all scripts.

+## Tests

+Run `pytest` to execute all tests.